prologin/sadm/docs/source/setup.rst

     cd /root/sadm/install_scripts
     ./setup_sadm.sh

-This script also create a python virtual environment.
+This script also creates a python virtual environment.
 Each time you log into a new system, activate the virtualenv::

   source /var/prologin/venv/bin/activate